 The area between Sheep Meadow and the 72nd Street Cross Drive

-So the people voted and the winners are in!
-Below are the flicks that will be screened by the Central Park Conservancy, and most are kid-friendly.
-This is a very popular series so you really need to arrive when the gates open at 6:30pm in order to get a good spot.
+This five-day series features NYC-set flicks.
+The best bets for families are Big (Monday, August 18) and Ghostbusters (Thursday, August 21) but you can find the complete lineup on the Central Park Conservancy's site.
+This is a very popular event so you really need to arrive when the gates open at 6:30pm in order to get a good spot.

 There are also one-off screenings in various city parks throughout the summer, so it's worth browsing the Parks Department's calendar, which lists all of them.
 NYCGo also has a great list of summer movie series, including ones that are only for adults.